-Historically, the creation of housing for the working poor was done by the federal government then doled out by local housing authorities.
+Historically, the creation of housing for the working poor was paid for by the federal government through local housing authorities.
 State and local governments were often an impediment to public affordable housing, such as by adopting policies to site developments in existing low-income neighborhoods, with the intention of exacerbating racial segregation and concentrating poverty.
-Starting in the 1970's the Federal government began a retreat from its role in creating housing, leaving state and local governments to maintain and occasionally create new affordable housing.
-During this time, the Federal government introduced the Section 8 voucher program and the Low Income Tax Credit, which put the creation and management of affordable housing in the hands of the private sector.
-By the 2000's, creating affordable housing involved numerous layers of Federal, State and local layers of funding.
+Starting in the 1970's the federal government began a retreat from its role in creating housing, leaving state and local governments to maintain and occasionally create new affordable housing.
+During this time, the federal government introduced the Section 8 voucher program and in the 1980's the Low Income Tax Credit, which put the creation and management of affordable housing in the hands of the private sector.
+By the 2000's, creating affordable housing involved numerous layers of federal, state and local funding.

-In California, this complicated work was done by the redevelopment authorities in each city and region which had dedicated affordable housing funding.
+In California, this complicated work was done by local government, and most often by the redevelopment agencies in each city and region which had dedicated affordable housing funding.
 By State law, redevelopment agencies were required to spend 20% of all the tax increment revenue on affordable housing.
 In the final years of redevelopment, this amounted to approximately \$58 million throughout all the redevelopment agencies in Alameda County.
 In 2012, these redevelopment authorities were liquidated in the interest of filling budget deficits, leaving Alameda County, like most areas of California, without the institutions and funding to respond to a rapidly worsening housing crisis.

-Since the loss of redevelopment housing funds, localities have missed out on more than \$2 billion in Bond Cap revenue from the federal government because local governments did not have the required matching housing funding for affordable housing, exactly when it has been needed the most.
+This exacerbated the housing problems caused by the 2008 foreclosure crisis and recession.
+Since the loss of redevelopment housing set aside funds, localities have missed out on more than \$2 billion in Bond Cap revenue from the federal government because local governments did not have the required matching housing funding for affordable housing, exactly when it has been needed the most.
 The wealth of the tech boom and the lack of affordable housing swept thousands of County residents out of their homes, leaving them to double-up with other families, migrate to less expensive areas of the state, or to live on the street in tents, cars, and other types of unfit shelter.
 Such situations leave our low-income neighbors more exposed to health threats, less able to provide the basics for children, and more vulnerable to economic exploitation.